 Instead, people interacted with each other in online chat rooms.
 Some of these were adult in nature, places where you could go and flirt anonymously, share your fantasies and indulge in virtual romances.
 Sometimes they would lead to real-world encounters and affairs.

-It was in one of these chat rooms that Sharee Miller met Jerry Cassaday, with whom she would later have an affair and eventually convince to murder her husband, Bruce.
+It was in one of these chat rooms that Sharee Miller met Jerry Cassaday, with whom she would later have an affair and eventually convince to murder her husband, Bruce, according to "Killer Affair" and "Snapped" on Oxygen.

 Bruce and Sharee Miller lived in Flint, Michigan, the hardscrabble blue-collar town that was once a vital cog in the Midwest’s automobile manufacturing industry.
 While Bruce was an established and successful business owner, Sharee had grown up in a trailer park and been on her own since 16.
 They met in 1997 when she got a job as the bookkeeper for B&D Auto Salvage, Bruce’s company.
 He was 47, and she was a 26-year-old single mother of three with a history of abusive relationships.